SecureIdentityAlliance/osia/src/doc/01 - intro.rst

 The OSIA Initiative
 -------------------

-Launched by the not-for-profit Secure Identity Alliance, OSIA is an initiative created for the public good to address vendor lock-in problem.
+Launched by the not-for-profit Secure Identity Alliance, *Open Standard Identity APIs* (OSIA) is an initiative created for the public good to address vendor lock-in problem.

 OSIA addresses the vendor lock-in concern by providing a simple, open standards-based connectivity layer between all key components within the national identity ecosystem.